swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 Refer to [Migrating a test from XCTest][XCTest migration validate async] for a detailed discussion.

-We also propose highlighting usage of above XCTest APIs in Swift Testing:
+We also propose highlighting usage of the above XCTest APIs in Swift Testing:

-- **Report [runtime warning issues][]** for XCTest API usage in Swift Testing.
-  This **applies to both assertion failures _and successes_**!
-This notifies you about opportunities to modernize even if your tests currently pass.
+- **Report [runtime warning issues][]** for XCTest API usage in Swift Testing alongside assertion failures.
+This notifies you about opportunities to modernize.

 - Opt-in **strict interop mode**, where XCTest API usage will result in `fatalError("Usage of XCTest API in a Swift Testing context is unsupported")`.